Hazel O'Brien

 Biography

-Dr Hazel O'Brien is a Lecturer in sociology at SETU and a member of the Analysing Social Change Research Group and Spirituality in Society and in the Professions Research Group in the School of Humanities.
-She has taught across Arts, Social Science, Psychology, Early Childhood Studies, and Social Care programmes since 2008.
+Dr Hazel O'Brien is a lecturer in sociology at SETU.
+She is a member of the Analysing Social Change (ASC) Research Group where she leads the ASC Postgraduate Forum, and a member of the Spirituality in Society and in the Professions Research Group in the Faculty of Arts and Humanities.

-Dr O'Brien is the author of Irish Mormons: Reconciling Identity in Global Mormonism and co-editor of The Study of Religions in Ireland: Past, Present, and Future.
-Her published work has variously examined the relationship between religious and national identities, the relationship between majority and minority cultures, digital religion, and gender and sexualities in religion.
-Dr O'Brien is an editorial board member for Mormon Studies Review and a peer reviewer for numerous journals
+She is the author of Irish Mormons: Reconciling Identity in Global Mormonism, co-editor of the book series Global Mormonisms, and co-editor of The Study of Religions in Ireland: Past, Present, and Future.
+Dr O'Brien is an editorial board member for Mormon Studies Review and a peer reviewer for numerous journals.

 Teaching

-• Research Project coordinator for MA in Social Justice and Public Policy
+Research project coordinator, MA in Social Justice and Public Policy

 Expertise related to UN Sustainable Development Goals